Parameterized discrete uniformization theorems and curvature flows for polyhedral surfaces, I: Introduction

-We prove the following result on combinatorial $\alpha$-Yamabe flow and $\alpha$-Calabi flow with surgery, which is similar to the combinatorial Ricci flow on surfaces \cite{CL,GX3,GX4} and the combinatorial Calabi flow \cite{Ge,Ge-thesis,GH,GX2,GX4} for Thurston's circle packing metrics. \begin{theorem} Suppose $(S, V)$ is a closed connected marked surface with a PL metric $d_0$ and $\alpha\in \mathbb{R}$ is a constant with $\alpha\chi(S)\leq 0$.
-Then there exists a PL metric in the conformal class $\mathcal{D}(d_0)$ with constant $\alpha$-curvature if and only if one of the following two conditions is satisfied: \begin{description} \item[(1)] The combinatorial $\alpha$-Yamabe flow with surgery exists for all time and converges exponentially fast to a PL metric $d^*$ with constant combinatorial curvature; \item[(2)] The combinatorial $\alpha$-Calabi flow with surgery exists for all time and converges exponentially fast to a PL metric $d^*$ with constant combinatorial curvature. \end{description} \end{theorem}
+We prove the following result on combinatorial $\alpha$-Yamabe flow and $\alpha$-Calabi flow with surgery. \begin{theorem} Suppose $(S, V)$ is a closed connected marked surface with a PL metric $d_0$ and $\alpha\in \mathbb{R}$ is a constant with $\alpha\chi(S)\leq 0$.
+Then there exists a PL metric in the conformal class $\mathcal{D}(d_0)$ with constant combinatorial $\alpha$-curvature if and only if one of the following two conditions is satisfied: \begin{description} \item[(1)] The combinatorial $\alpha$-Yamabe flow with surgery exists for all time and converges exponentially fast to a PL metric $d^*$ with constant combinatorial $\alpha$-curvature; \item[(2)] The combinatorial $\alpha$-Calabi flow with surgery exists for all time and converges exponentially fast to a PL metric $d^*$ with constant combinatorial $\alpha$-curvature. \end{description} \end{theorem}

-$\mathcal{D}(d_0)$ is the discrete conformal class defined in the sense of Gu-Luo-Sun-Wu \cite{GLSW}.
-Please refer to Definition \ref{GLSW's definition of edcf}.

-Applying the discrete maximal principle to the combinatorial $\alpha$-Yamabe flow with surgery, we further prove the existence of constant $\alpha$-curvature metric. \begin{theorem} Suppose $(S, V)$ is a closed connected marked surface with a PL metric $d_0$ and $\alpha\in \mathbb{R}$ is a constant such that $\alpha\chi(S)\leq 0$.
-Then there exists a PL metric in the conformal class $\mathcal{D}(d_0)$ with constant $\alpha$-curvature. \end{theorem} Theorem \ref{main theorem existence of constant alpha curvature metric} is a parameterized generalization of Gu-Luo-Sun-Wu's discrete uniformization theorem in \cite{GLSW}.
-Combining Theorem \ref{main theorem for alpha Yamabe and Calabi flow with surgery} and Theorem \ref{main theorem existence of constant alpha curvature metric}, we have the following result.
+Applying the discrete maximal principle to the combinatorial $\alpha$-Yamabe flow with surgery suitably, we further have the following result.

 \begin{theorem} Suppose $(S, V)$ is a closed connected marked surface with a PL metric $d_0$ and $\alpha\in \mathbb{R}$ is a constant with $\alpha\chi(S)\leq 0$.
 Then the combinatorial $\alpha$-Yamabe flow with surgery and the combinatorial $\alpha$-Calabi flow with surgery exist for all time and converge exponentially fast to a PL metric $d^*$ with constant combinatorial $\alpha$-curvature. \end{theorem}